rust-cli/book/src/tutorial/errors.md

 ## Providing Context

-The errors you get when using `?` in your `main` function are okay, but great they are not.
+The errors you get when using `?` in your `main` function are okay, but they are not great.
 For example:
 When you run `std::fs::read_to_string("test.txt")?` but the file `test.txt` doesn't exist,